 - Genre Throwback: To the romantic comedies that were popular in the late 1990s and early 2000s.
 It contains a number of standard tropes including a female Fish out of Water lead, a Meet the In-Laws scenario with a hostile parent, a Second-Act Breakup, and a scene at an airport where one lead chases down the other and saves their relationship.

 - The Ghost: Nick's father is not present onscreen as he is away on business.note

-- Gold Digger: Rachel is believed to be this by Nicks mother and friends, and is a major source of friction in the movie.
+- Rachel is believed to be this by Nicks mother and friends, and is a major source of friction in the movie.
 Even discussed, as she compares herself to a soap opera villain out to steal his fortune.